 These activities are based on the article ‘Spotlight on ...
 Sir David Attenborough’ in issue 16 of Animal Planet magazine (included).
 There are opportunities to develop comprehension and writing skills using the resources provided.
 Pupils will explore the life of the famous naturalist and consider his achievements and influence over the many years that he has worked on natural history programmes.
-They will have the opportunity to write in role and create a timeline of Sir David Attenborough’s life.
+They will have the opportunity to write an imagined diary entry in the role of Sir David Attenborough and create a timeline of Sir David Attenborough’s life.

 Teachers’ notes are included for each of the activities, with suggested activities to develop the unit further.

 What is included in this Animal Planet resource pack?

 - Copy of the Animal Planet article ‘Spotlight on ...
 Sir David Attenborough’

 - Themed writing paper